Tools For Your Marketing Strategy

 Old school SEO was focused on the backlink quantity, but today, it goes much deeper than this.
 Modern off-page SEO is all about the quality and relevance of backlinks.
 Based on a number of quality links leading to your content, Google will determine how good your site and content are.
 This is exactly why off-page backlink analysis is fundamental to your SEO strategy.
 There is a plethora of amazing tools you could use, from Majestic to SEMrush, but for me, Ahrefs is one and only.

 With their Backlink Checker, you can easily track backlink growth, see a total number of backlinks and their types (dofollow/nofollow, inbound/outbound, broken links, etc.) and referring domains.
 You can also analyze anchor texts to see how your competitors optimize their backlink profiles, as well as disavow any spammy links, and export the data you get into PDF or CSV files.
-Also check this post about long-tail keywords that can help with your content strategy.
+Also check this post about long-tail keywords that can help with your content strategy and this great guide on anchor text.

 Collaboration between team members directly impacts the outcome of any task or project.
 This is exactly why all digital marketers need to invest in uninterrupted communication and data sharing.
 There is an abundance of team collaboration tools, and one of the most popular ones is Slack.